Skip to Main Site Navigation Skip to Content Skip to Footer

 Honors Curriculum

-All entering first-year student Honors Scholars take FYI 100 as a cohort.
-This course is taught by the director of the honors program and is designed to give honors scholars an introduction to the honors program, while also introducing them to academics, campus life, and the liberal arts philosophy at Eastern.
+All entering first-year Honors Scholars take LAC 100 as a cohort.
+This special topics seminar is taught by the director of the Honors Program and is designed to give Honors Scholars a rigorous introduction to critical and interdisciplinary thinking as well as communication and ethical reasoning skills.

 HON 360 - 362 Honors Colloquia

-The required Honors Colloquia should promote many of the same attributes and skills as the first-year student courses, except in a more interactive format emphasizing self-directed inquiry.
-Utilizing small class sizes and novel approaches to subject matter, instructors should challenge students with more "open-ended" assignments that encourage them to move beyond the goal of "instructor satisfaction" and define their personal standards of performance.
-At the same time, student evaluation should consist of more than simply rewarding an exceptional work ethic, but should also recognize originality and disciplined creativity.
-And perhaps most importantly, Honors Colloquia should provide opportunities for students to demonstrate their attitudes toward learning, their intellectual curiosity, and their capacity for self-education.
-The three Honors Colloquia satisfyany three of the five required LAC Tier II required courses.
+The three required Honors Colloquia, which can be taken at any time between sophomore and senior year, promote many of the same attributes and skills (especially critical thinking and communication) as the first-year student courses, except in a format emphasizing self-directed inquiry.
+Utilizing small class sizes and novel and often interdisciplinary approaches to subject matter, instructors challenge students with "open-ended" assignments that encourage them to pursue their own questions and creative interpretive connections.
+Student evaluation consists of more than simply rewarding an exceptional work ethic, but also recognizes originality and disciplined creativity.
+Honors Colloquia provide opportunities for students to demonstrate their attitudes toward learning, their intellectual curiosity, and their capacity for self-education in preparation for and in conjunction with the Honors Thesis.
+The three Honors Colloquia satisfy Disciplinary Perspectives requirements in Eastern’s Liberal Arts Core (ELAC).

 HON 375 - Introduction to Thesis Research

-This one-credit, required seminar is intended to prepare students for beginning their respective thesis projects.
-This course is offered in the Fall semester and provides a structured forum for students to ask questions, discuss ideas, and to be introduced to research strategies and issues of concern representative of different disciplines.
+This one-credit seminar prepares students for beginning their respective thesis projects.
+This course is offered in the Spring semester and provides a structured forum for students to learn about thesis expectations, to ask questions, to receive advice from faculty and students further along in the program, to be introduced to research strategies and issues of concern representative of different disciplines, and to ultimately choose a thesis mentor.
 This course requirement may be waived for individual students at the discretion of the Program Director.

 Junior - Senior Curriculum